swapnilin/explainerdashboard/docs/source/deployment.rst

     $ gunicorn dashboard:app

-If you want to run the server server with for example three workers, binding to port ``8050`` you launch gunicorn with::
+If you want to run the server with for example three workers, binding to port ``8050`` you launch gunicorn with::

     $ gunicorn -w 3 -b localhost:8050 dashboard:app